Nairobi, Kenya, 5-16 March

 More information: HELP brochure

-Dates, places, registration fees and contact information: HELP courses calendar for 2017 and 2018
+Dates, places, registration fees and contact information: HELP courses calendar for 2018

 THE HELP COURSE